Bio

 Artist Statement

 My practice as a sculptor and multidisciplinary artist includes working with a variety of media and techniques, and choosing what best suits my concept.
-I create socially conscious bodies of work that engage viewers, opening a space for dialogue and reflection.
+My work is best described as social commentary, examining issues that reveal humanity’s frailties and foibles to engage viewers and to open space for dialogue and reflection.
 Since graduation, I have expanded my repertoire of woodworking and metal casting to include digital drawing, screen printing on fabric, hand embroidery, digital embroidery, quilting, weaving and some video.
 I am interested in what unites us.
 My hope is that the work sparks a deep conversation amongst the viewers through which they see the “other’s” point of view and in doing so acknowledge our common humanity.
 This creates an opportunity for understanding and resolution.
 My work reflects my lived experience as an immigrant woman of color, a physician and a mother.